TerikaJ/VPN-Azure/README.md

 <h2> Summary </h2>

-- In conclusion, we successfully logged into our virtual machine (VM), downloaded and installed Proton VPN (free version), noted our current IP address, activated the VPN in a new region and confirmed our new IP address.
-This process demonstrates how to effectively use a VPN to change your IP location for added security and privacy.
+In conclusion, we logged into our virtual machine (VM), installed Proton VPN (free version), noted our current IP address, activated the VPN in a new region, and confirmed our new IP address.
+This process demonstrates how to use a VPN to change your IP location for added security and privacy.